 EOH has a unitary Board with the necessary collective knowledge and balance of skills, experience, resources and diversity to guide the business effectively.
-The Board’s composition promotes the balance of authority and precludes any one director from dominating decision making.
+The Board's composition promotes the balance of authority and precludes any one director from dominating decision making.
 The directors bring to the Board a wide range of experience and expertise and, in the case of the independent non-executives, an independent perspective and judgement on issues of policy, strategy and performance.
 The Board believes that the current composition reflects an appropriate balance of knowledge, skills, experience, diversity and independence to effectively guide the business.
 Directors are classified as executive directors if they are full-time employees of EOH.
-At the date of this report, the Board comprised ten directors, three of whom are executive directors and seven are independent non-executive directors.
-Seven of the Board members are black and five are women.
+At the date of this report, the Board comprised eleven directors, three of whom are executive directors, seven are independent non-executive directors and one non-executive director is not classified as independent.
+Seven of the Board members are black and four are women.

 The Nominations Committee identifies potential candidates for the Board should a director retire, resign or be disqualified and removed.
 The committee assesses the appropriateness of candidates in terms of their experience, skills and considers all facets of diversity to determine the optimal composition and balance of the Board.
 Selection, induction and ongoing training of directors is formalised and a basic succession plan is in place for key executives in the event of any resignations.

-The Board is satisfied that non-executive directors, through their actual conduct at Board and committee meetings, have no relationships or circumstances which could affect their independence.
-All except one of the current directors have served for less than two years.
-In future, directors who have served for longer than nine years will be reassessed annually to ensure that they remain independent.
+The Board is satisfied that apart from one non-executive director who represents the company's black empowerment partner, the non-executive directors, through their actual conduct at Board and committee meetings, have no material relationships with EOH.
+Directors who have served for longer than nine years will be reassessed annually to ensure that they remain independent.

 We recognise and embrace the benefits of a diverse Board and believe that diversity at Board level is an essential component for sustaining a competitive advantage.
 Race, age and gender diversity, underpinned by the relevant skills as well as business, geographic and academic experience and background, enhance the composition of a truly diverse Board.

-The Board is committed to ensuring a diverse and inclusive Board and the Company’s race and gender diversity policy forms part of the Board Charter.
+The Board is committed to ensuring a diverse and inclusive Board and the Company's diversity and inclusivity policy forms part of the Board Charter.
 Board appointments are made on merit, having due regard for the benefits of diversity.

 The overriding role of the Board is to ensure the long-term sustainability and success of EOH for the benefit of all stakeholders.
 The duties, responsibilities and powers of the Board, the delegation of authority and matters reserved for the Board are set out in the Company's MoI and the Board Charter.